 Today’s #TipTuesday is short, but also related to a post from a couple of weeks ago where I posted what the minimum permissions required were for using GP Utilities.
-Coincidentally (or perhaps not?), last week a consultant posted a “tip” on this on the GPUG Open Forum, where there was a dangerous suggestion made, that I’m not sure they fully realized the implication of (at least I hope they didn’t think that one through and posted in haste…).
+Coincidentally (or perhaps not?), last week a consultant posted a “tip” (link removed) on this on the GPUG Open Forum, where there was a dangerous suggestion made, that I’m not sure they fully realized the implication of (at least I hope they didn’t think that one through and posted in haste…).

 The tip started out with good intentions: do I need to use ‘sa’ for GP Utilities?
 Good question and the answer is a resounding no. The login needs to have sufficient permissions to perform the desired tasks.